 Intended outcome Success criteria Improvement in language communication and speech skills Specialty staff training to ensure children receive the best teaching Educational outcomes for all disadvantaged children in phonics, reading and maths are above average and that pupils make excellent progress All PP children achieve excellent progress Continue to develop Wellbeing opportunities to support social, emotional and mental health needs Social skills, independence and team work are developed.
 Children's are provided with pastoral care, guidance and support to raise skills of perseverance and resilience.
 Improve attendance and parental engagement Attendance of identified PP pupils increases and the gap between PP and non PP narrows.
+A Governor specialises in school attendance and regularly meets with the HT to look at any issues with attendance amongst PP children.
 Pupils access a wide range of enrichment experiences both in and out of school Pupils enjoy school, behaviour and attendance improves as does attitude to learning.
 Pupils attend after school activities.
-Financial assistance will be provided to PP children to attend trips and residentials.
+Financial assistance will be provided to PP children to attend trips and residential and well as offering music lessons.